microsoft/vscode-docs/docs/remote/faq.md

 ## Dev Containers

-### Are "dev container defintions" supposed to define how an application is deployed?
+### Are "dev container definitions" supposed to define how an application is deployed?

 No. A development container is an environment that you can use to develop your application even before you are ready to build or deploy.
 While deployment and development containers may resemble one another, you often will not include tools in a deployment image that you will want during development.
 The set of "dev container definitions" found in the [vscode-dev-containers repo](https://aka.ms/vscode-dev-containers) are intended to help jump start the process of creating a development container by including a set of well-known container build or deployment files and a `devcontainer.json` file.
 This file provides a home for tooling and edit-time related settings and a pointer to the image (or files that define the image) that should be used for the development container.
 However, their use is entirely optional, and you can [attach to a running container](#attaching-to-running-containers) in other container-based workflows and scenarios.